Beef Saltimbocca alla Romana

 12. Step 12:

-Melt the remaining butter in a frying pan, pour in the wine.
+Melt the remaining butter in the skillet and pour in the wine.
 Simmer the sauce, stirring, for about 2-3 minutes over medium heat.
-Return the meat to the pan.
-Warm in the sauce for 3-4 minutes on each side.
+Return the meat to the pan and warm it through in the sauce, 3-4 minutes per side.

 13. Step 13: